 The innovative tech company has been on the cutting edge of technology for years.
 Yet, Adobe has also put focus and emphasis on their culture and company values.

 While their values are simple, they live and breathe by them.
-And it’s why you see so many passionate employees and customers sharing on social media about their love for the company.
+And it’s why you see so many engaged employees and customers sharing on social media about their love for the company.